-Omnichannel isn’t a new trend by any means, but POS technologies continue to empower retailers to create a more seamless customer experience across all touchpoints.
+Omnichannel experiences mean merging in-person, mobile, ecommerce, and social sales, with a holistic view of the customer relationship on any channel at any time.
+It isn’t a new trend by any means, but POS technologies continue to empower retailers to create a more seamless customer experience across all touchpoints.

 Specifically, different types of POS systems can help retailers build:

 - Non-linear paths to purchase: Today’s shoppers don’t use a linear path to purchase.
-For example, someone might initially learn about your products on Instagram, then browse your storefront, and finally make a purchase through your website.
+For example, someone might initially learn about your products on Instagram, browse your storefront, and finally purchase through your website.
 The buying journey is increasingly complex, even for traditional brick-and-mortar businesses.

-- Click and collect strategies: Customers can shop online and come to the store to finish the transaction by paying in-person, taking advantage of buy online, pickup in-store (BOPIS), or curbside pickup.
-BOPIS is also on the rise and has grown from just over $23 billion in US sales in 2018 to $58.52 billion in 2020; BOPIS sales are expected to further expand to $74.24 billion in 2022.
+- Click-and-collect strategies: Customers can shop online and come to the store to finish the transaction, taking advantage of buy online, pick up in-store (BOPIS), or curbside pickup.
+BOPIS is also on the rise and has grown from just over $35 billion in US sales in 2019 to an estimated $83 billion in 2021; BOPIS sales are expected to further expand to $141 billion in 2024.

-Luckily, POS technology makes it possible for small businesses to accommodate these complex buying behaviors, letting them compete with larger companies with bigger budgets.
+Luckily, POS technology makes it possible for small businesses to accommodate these complex buying behaviors, letting them compete with the bigger budgets of larger companies.
 Square POS and Shopify POS, for example, allow shoppers to start a basket online and complete their order in-store—and vice versa.